 We expect to see several good test cases.
 This is going to be worth a portion of your grade.
 Exhaustive Go tests are sufficient.
-You can check your test coverage by using Go's coverage tool.
+You can check your test coverage by using Go's coverage tool7.

 To help you test out the behavior of your implementation under partitions, we have provided you with a framework which allows you to simulate different network splits.
-You can find the relevant code under network\policy.go, and see how it can be used in raft-node.
-To use it, you first have to implement the RPC client and server functions, and explicitly check if connections should be allowed between two servers that try to talk to each other.
+You can find the relevant code under network_policy.go, and see how it can be used in raft-node.
+To use it, you first have to implement the RPC client and server functions, and explicitly check if connections should be allowed between two nodes that are attempting to communicate.
 Once that's implemented, you can use each RaftNode's NetworkPolicy struct in your tests to simulate network splits of different kinds.

-&lt;sup>7http://blog.golang.org/cover
+7http://blog.golang.org/cover

-Note that the logs of the nodes are stored on disk, which ensures the nodes can resume their states after reboots, You will want to remove the logs if you want to start up some fresh nodes with the same ports, presumably in your unit tests.
+Note that the logs of the nodes are stored on disk, which ensures the nodes can resume their states after reboots.
+You will want to remove the logs if you want to start up new nodes with the same ports, presumably in your unit tests.